 Hangzhou occupies an important role in domestic and international trade because of engineering ingenuity that resulted in a unique transportation infrastructure.
 Hangzhou sits at the southern end of the Beijing-Hangzhou canal, the world’s largest man-made waterway.
 Hangzhou’s most outstanding piece of transportation infrastructure is the 22-mile-long Hangzhou Bay Bridge, the world’s longest trans-oceanic bridge.
 Upon completion, the Hangzhou Bay Bridge reduced the distance from Hangzhou to the key population and trade center of Shanghai by about 70 miles.

 Logistics and distribution companies move goods through Hangzhou on several key expressways that connect Hangzhou to Shanghai, Ningbo and Nanjing.
 Hangzhou Xioshan International Airport is China’s seventh-busiest cargo airport.

-Prologis operates industrial warehouse properties in the Hangzhou region.
+Prologis has available warehouses in Hangzhou and operates industrial warehouse properties throughout the Hangzhou region.